 Across the Asia-Pacific region, Australia has been sharing its experience and technology in river and water management.
 DFAT supports the Sustainable Development Investment Portfolio in South Asia and the Greater Mekong Water Resources Program in the greater Mekong region.

 In 2015, DFAT established the Australian Water Partnership (AWP) to improve access to Australian water management experience and expertise in both the public and private sectors for countries in the Asia-Pacific region.
-The AWP will be conducting workshops at IRS 2016.
+The AWP will also be conducting workshops at this year’s Riversymposium.

 Download RiverApp now to start planning ahead!
 Access the latest schedule, read abstracts, take notes, vote for your favourite speakers, bookmark speakers and sessions to create your own customised schedule, set up your own profile and chat with fellow delegates to arrange meetings throughout your time in New Delhi.